sorzkode/spassgui/README.md

 ## Please Note

-  Snazzy Pass is a password generator first and foremost The password management functionality is basic and was added in version 2 The local snazzy database isn't password protected and contents aren't encrypted or hashed Therefore, application should only be used locally and access to the application should be restricted if you plan to use the database to store passwords
+  Snazzy Pass is a password generator first and foremost.

+  The password management functionality is basic and was added in version 2.

+  The local snazzy database isn't password protected and contents aren't encrypted or hashed.

+  Therefore, the application should only be used locally and access to the application should be restricted if you plan to use the database to store passwords